7 Micro-Civic Interventions That Actually Change Your Neighborhood

 Cities do participatory budgeting where residents vote on how to spend public money.
 Sounds good.
 Usually isn’t.
 Too slow, too bureaucratic, the projects that win are often whoever has the best graphic designer on their committee.

 Do it yourself on a tiny scale instead.
-Put up a Google Form: what does our block need?
+This micro-civic intervention works like this: put up a Google Form asking what does our block need?
 Collect answers.
 Pick the top three.
 Figure out the actual cost.
 Pass a hat or set up a Venmo pool.
 When you hit the number, do the thing.

 A block in Chicago wanted a bench at their bus stop.
 Kids waiting for school, elderly folks waiting for the bus, everyone standing in the rain because there was nowhere to sit.
 They asked the city.
 City said eighteen months minimum, probably won’t happen, budget constraints.
-Neighbors raised $285 in four days.
+Neighbors raised $285 in four days using this micro-civic intervention approach.
 Bought a bench.
 Bolted it down.
 Done.

 The city could have forced them to remove it.
 Instead, they sent someone to verify it was properly anchored so nobody got hurt.
 Sometimes asking forgiveness beats asking permission.